Long-term optical spectroscopic variations in blazar 3C 454.3: Results

 The Mg~II line flux light curve reveals several outliers with respect to the typical values, and occasional differences with the results of \cite{2013ApJ...763L..36L}.
-Observation at MJD~54771 yields both the line fluxes (either decomposed Mg~II or simplified Mg~II+Fe~II) and the continuum level higher by factor $\sim 3$ from several other observations taken within the same week (with consistent line FWHM and continuum index), a corresponding systematic difference is also seen in the photometric spectrum.
-A similar outlier can be seen at MJD~56308, with continuum and line fluxes increased by factor $\sim 1.5$ --- unlike the case of MJD~54771, this spectrum affected by noise despite the same exposure time ($960\;{\rm s}$).
-Several observations around MJD~55295 suggest line fluxes lower than the typical values, and also lower than the results of \cite{2013ApJ...763L..36L} --- these observations are characterised by relatively short exposure times ($320\;{\rm s}$), and hence high statistical flux uncertainty.
+Observation at MJD~54771 yields both the line fluxes (either decomposed Mg~II or simplified Mg~II+Fe~II) and the continuum level that are a factor of $\sim 3$ higher than several other observations taken within the same week (with consistent line FWHM and continuum index); a corresponding systematic difference is also seen in the photometric spectrum.
+A similar outlier can be seen at MJD~56308, with continuum and line fluxes increased by factor $\sim 1.5$; unlike the case of MJD~54771, this spectrum is affected by noise despite the same exposure time ($960\;{\rm s}$).
+Several observations around MJD~55295 suggest line fluxes lower than the typical values, and also lower than the results of \cite{2013ApJ...763L..36L}; these observations are characterised by relatively short exposure times ($320\;{\rm s}$), and hence high statistical flux uncertainty.